-10 Lead Generation (Prospecting) Tips for Sales People
+10 Lead Generation and Prospecting Tips for Salespeople

-Sales people often lack the support of a dedicated marketing team that can execute lead generation programs for them.
-This lack of assistance is a reality many sales people in small businesses.
+Salespeople often lack the support of a dedicated marketing team that do lead generation programs for them.
+So they do their own sales prospecting.

-All of which means the investment of time and proficiencies frequently beyond their realm, and sooner or later, one way or another, there must be a shift from prospecting back to selling.
+All of which means the investment of time to get their foot in the door.
+Then, they must be a shift from prospecting back to selling.

 1. Build an ideal customer profile and use it